object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

 to know that the package being imported exists, and where to find it.
 This is achieved by *installing* the package.
 In order to make a package installable, we need to provide Python with a bit more information about it.
-This information is contained in a Python module which must be called `setup.py`.
+This information is contained in a Python script which must be called :file:`setup.py`.
 This file isn't part of the package and does not go in the package folder.
 Instead, it should be placed in the top-level folder of your git repository, so that the Python package installer will be able to find it.

-At the very least, `setup.py` should contain the following:
+At the very least, :file:`setup.py` should contain the following:

 .. code-block:: python3